IBM/model-evaluation-workbench/README.md

 Exceute Step 3 for deploying on IBM Cloud or Step 4 to deploy locally.

 ### 3.1 Deploy to the IBM Cloud
-- Clone the repository from the GitHub(Link-----).
+- Clone the repository from the GitHub.
+* open command prompt.
+Change directory to location where you want to download project files.
+Go to that directory.
+* run `git clone git@github.com:IBM/model-evaluation-workbench.git` to clone the repository

-- From the terminal, navigate to the cloned repository folder and then exceute the below commands:
+- From the command prompt, navigate to the cloned repository folder and then exceute the below commands:
 - Execute full Maven build to create the `target/workbenchModelEval.war` file:
     ```bash
     $ mvn clean install